wrapnuts/402.mail/README.md

 #### if a micro-payment is attached, it gets forwarded to the INBOX by the 402.mail.script

 ## Disclaimer
 The author is NOT a cryptographer and this work has not been reviewed.
 This means that there is very likely a fatal flaw somewhere.
-Wrapnuts and Cashu are still experimental and not production-ready.
+402.mail and Cashu are still experimental and not production-ready.